What KPMG and Anthropic Just Proved About AI Agents in Professional Services

 The Access Problem for Small Firms

 KPMG serves multinational enterprises, PE portfolio companies, and the tax departments of large organizations.
-A 12-person accounting firm, a 6-attorney practice, or an 8-person management consulting firm is not KPMG's client.
+An independent accounting firm, a boutique litigation practice, or a small management consulting firm is not KPMG's client.

 This is the gap the announcement exposes without naming it.
 Smaller firms reach the same underlying models through Anthropic's API; what they lack is a deployment layer configured against their specific workflows.